n1k0m0/ASCIIEnigma/README.md

 # ASCIIEnigma
-Implementation of various (original and "new") Enigma machines: original Enigma 1, "Morse Enigma", "Enigma 64", "ASCIIEnigma" The "ASCIIEnigma" is an Enigma machine, that does not only work on 26 letters, but on the complete ASCII code (=256 symbols).
+Implementation of various (original and "new") Enigma machines: original Enigma 1, "Morse Enigma", "Enigma 64", "ASCIIEnigma".

+The "ASCIIEnigma" is an Enigma machine, that does not only work on 26 letters, but on the complete ASCII code (=256 symbols).

 The project implements these "Enigmas":